 If there is one place in Golden State that will take your breath away no matter how many times you visit, this California national park is it with stunning natural sights that including El Capitan, Half Dome, Bridalveil Falls.
 One day in the park is completely doable, in fact when I visit I often drop in for just a day.
 The best piece of advice I would give is that it’s crucial to have a detailed plan of action to make the most of your 24 hours there and prioritize what you want to see depending on the season.
 Here’s what should be on your itinerary for one day in Yosemite National Park.

 This post contains affiliate links (with no extra cost to you).
 Read the full disclosure policy click here.
 Thank you for supporting Small World This Is.

 Start your day in Yosemite bright and early, especially if you are staying right outside of the park, since it takes about an hour to get into the actual valley.

-Start your day out at the Majestic Yosemite Hotel (formerly the Ahwahnee Hotel) for breakfast in Yosemite Valley’s iconic hotel dining room that boasts soaring 34-foot ceilings and cathedral windows.
+Begin your day at The Ahwahnee (formerly the Majestic Yosemite Hotel) for breakfast in Yosemite Valley’s iconic hotel dining room that boasts soaring 34-foot ceilings and cathedral windows.
 Make sure to make reservations ahead of time, especially if you’re visiting on Sunday for their legendary brunch.
 For something a bit more casual, head to Degnan’s Kitchen, where there’s counter service available to pick-up breakfast sandwiches, and also regular sandwiches you can stash for an on-the-go lunch.
 There are not much dinning options in the valley, but these two spots are reliable choices.